What Is LHR - Lite Hashrate?

 Lite Hashrate, also known as LHR, is a new limitation through hardware and software applied by NVIDIA to the RTX 3000 Series.
-It detects attributes that are related to the Ethash algorithm such as Ethereum and then reduces the hashrate drastically by up to 70%.
+It detects attributes related to the Ethash algorithm such as Ethereum and then drastically reduces the hashrate by up to 70%.

-This limitation has been quite effective, it initially reduced only the Ethash hashrate so other algorithms such as KawPow for Ravencoin and Autolykos for Ergo were not primarily targeted, but over time there have been reports of limitation in these other algorithms due to LHR which we will talk more about later in the article.
+This limitation has been quite effective, it initially reduced only the Ethash hashrate.
+Hence, other algorithms such as KawPow for Ravencoin and Autolykos for Ergo were not primarily targeted, but over time there have been reports of limitations in these other algorithms due to LHR which we will talk more about later in the article.

 Figuring out which GPU is LHR can be very confusing, so in this article, we will clarify all you need to know about LHR Graphic Cards so you can identify which are LHR, and we will also talk about what may the future hold for LHR GPUs and whether we recommend buying them for mining or not.

 Not all RTX 3000s are affected by LHR, some are partially affected while others are fully affected so in this section, we will go over all the RTX 3000s and tell you which are limited by LHR.
 In the next section, we will give you tips on identifying LHR if you are planning to buy some new GPUs.